gar1t/gage-save/tests/lib-gagefile.md

     The instance must not be valid against the subschema ...

-`name` specifies the name of a target value.
+`name` specifies the name of a path value.

     >>> validate_opdef({"config": {
     ...     "name": "x",
-    ...     "target": "train.py#x"
+    ...     "path": "train.py#x"
     ... }})
     ok